mocsy/tera_design/examples/README.md

 # SB Admin2
-Copy tera_design executable to the example/sbmadmin2 directory and start it
+Copy tera_design executable and config.ron to the example/sbmadmin2 directory and start it